Kong/docs.konghq.com/app/0.13.x/secure-admin-api.md

 API resources can be enforced, while scaling to allow complex, case-specific uses.

-If you are not a Mashape Enterprise customer, you can inquire about our Enterprise offering by [contacting us](/enterprise).
+If you are not a Kong Enterprise customer, you can inquire about our Enterprise offering by [contacting us](/enterprise).

 [Back to TOC](#table-of-contents)